 William Howell, Ph.D.

 William Howell is the Sydney Stein Professor in American Politics at Chicago Harris and a professor in the Department of Political Science and the College.
 He has written widely on separation-of-powers issues and American political institutions, especially the presidency.
-He currently is working on research projects on Obama's education initiatives, distributive politics, and the normative foundations of executive power.
+He currently is working on research projects on Obama's education initiatives, distributive politics and the normative foundations of executive power.

-William has been a fellow at the Center for Advanced Studies in the Behavioral Sciences at Stanford University.
+Howell has been a fellow at the Center for Advanced Studies in the Behavioral Sciences at Stanford University.
 His research has been supported by the National Science Foundation, the Smith Richardson Foundation, and the Bradley Foundation.
 He is the recipient, among other academic awards, of the William Riker award for the best book in political economy, the D.B.
 Hardeman Prize for the best book on Congress, the Richard Neustadt award for the best book on the American presidency, and the E.E.
 Schattschneider Award for the best dissertation in American Politics.
 He has written for a wide variety of media outlets, including the Wall Street Journal, Foreign Affairs, Foreign Policy, Education Week, and Education Next.

-Before coming to Chicago Harris, William taught in the government department at Harvard University and the political science department at the University of Wisconsin.
+Before coming to Chicago Harris, Howell taught in the government department at Harvard University and the political science department at the University of Wisconsin.
 In 2000, he received a PhD in political science from Stanford University.